polly3d/mockai/README.md

 ## Features

-- Supports the following endpoints:
+- Supports all the OpenAI (more providers coming soon) endpoints:

-  - `/v1/completions`
-  - `/v1/chat/completions`
-  - `/v1/images/generations`

 - Allows you to specify the type of mock response: echo, random, or fixed.
 - Supports both single responses and streaming responses.
 - Reads random responses from a text file.